Spotlight on Contemporary Spanish Theater 2021

 Dark Stone (La piedra oscura) by Alberto Conejero evokes the specter of Federico Garcia Lorca, Spain’s most renown 20th century poet and playwright who was murdered at the outbreak of Spain’s Civil War (1936-39).
 Set in a Nationalist prison, two young men from different social classes and opposing sides of the Civil War —Lorca’s former lover, Rafael Rodriguez Rapun, and a young prison guard— manage to bond as on this final night before Rapun’s execution.
 The play premiered in Madrid in 2015 at the Centro Dramatico Nacional under the direction of Pablo Messiez.
 Dark Stone swept the 2016 Premio Max Awards, winning the top five categories including Best Playwright, Best Direction and Best Production.

-Alberto Conejero (Jaen 1978), winner of Spain’s 2019 National Theater Award (Premio Nacional de Literatura Drama).
+Alberto Conejero (Jaen 1978) is the winner of Spain’s 2019 National Theater Award (Premio Nacional de Literatura Drama).
 A kindred spirit to his fellow Andalusian Federico Garcia Lorca, his works offer a blend of intellectual depth and poetic sensitivity.
 Conejero’s theater offers plays with stirring plots and multi-faceted characters, whose message and appeal typically transcend the limits of time, space, and culture.
 The lyricism found in his theater, together with its metaphorical approach to truth, facilitate the impossible task of naming that which often cannot be named: pain, loss, betrayal, discrimination and death.

 - Original title: La tortuga de Darwin.